Denis Meunier

 Region

 Santenay marks the southern tip of the Cote d’Or.
 It shares a border with Chassagne.
-Geologically, it overlaps the Cote de Nuits.
+Geologically, it resembles the Cote de Nuits.
 This makes it a fascinating point of intersection of terroir, tradition, and evolution.
 Over the past century, Santenay has gone from being a stronghold for pinot noir to a carveout for chardonnay.
 “It used to be 99% red until the ‘80s,” notes François.
 “Now I would say it’s 15-20% white, especially in the parcels close to the village itself.”
 It is best known for its clay-rich limestone soils, with structure and freshness being the hallmarks of the wines.
 In recent decades, Santenay, lacking a marquee producer, has become somewhat overlooked, making the discovery of the Lequin-Colin wines all the more exciting.
 The Lequin-Colins are fortunate to have lieux dits, 1er and grand cru holdings in Chassagne, including Morgeot, Vergers, and Caillerets among the former, and precisely 14 rows of vines in the majestic Bâtard-Montrachet in the latter.
 Further, they have a literal outlier in their holdings on the hill of Corton, Corton-Charlemagne Grand Cru, from which the domaine’s grandest wine comes.

 Winemaker